Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_blerg_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_blerg_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_blerg_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_blerg_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_blerg_respawntimer_ - Default: 60 - Delay before dead players respawn.\
 _randomat_blerg_respawnlimit_ - Default: 3 - The maximum number of times a player can respawn.\
 _randomat_blerg_weapondelay_ - Default: 20 - Delay before respawned can use weapons.